-Social-Ecological Systems Working Group
+Social-Ecological Systems (SES) Group

 Faculty collaborate with each other as well as colleagues from a variety of other disciplines – geography, ecology, earth sciences, public health, veterinary medicine – which provides students with opportunities to participate in impactful interdisciplinary social-ecological systems research projects.
 Currently, we are hosting several such projects funded by the National Science Foundation.